B-e-sa/computercraft-algos/README.md

-My main lua algorithms for computer craft turtles and peripherals
+My lua algorithms for computercraft turtles and peripherals